Plunkett15/flask-video-processor/README.md

-# Flask Video Processing Pipeline 🎬
+# Flask Video Processing Pipeline 🎬 (Granular Workflow)

-This Flask web application provides a user interface to download YouTube videos, process them through an analysis pipeline (transcription, speaker diarization), and generate short video clips based on the analysis results.
+This Flask web application provides a user interface to download YouTube videos and process them through a multi-stage analysis pipeline (audio extraction, transcription, speaker diarization, exchange identification) using Celery for background task management.
+Users can then trigger further analysis on identified exchanges and generate short video clips.

 It combines the power of:
 *   **yt-dlp:** For reliable video downloading.